Why Is HubSpot’s Stock Down 65%?

 HubSpot’s share price fell from a $568 high to about $192 over the past year, a 65-66% drop, even as revenue grew over 20% and the company raised guidance.
 The market is questioning whether seat-based software holds up as AI reduces how many seats teams need, not reacting to weak performance.

-What is changing with HubSpot's data on August 4?
+What was going to change with HubSpot’s data on August 4?

-Enrichment data, including contact details, employer information, and email deliverability signals, may be shared with other HubSpot customers starting August 4, under a DPA that changed July 1.
-Existing enrichment users are opted in by default.
+Under a DPA announced July 1, enrichment data, including contact details, employer information, and email deliverability signals, would have been shared with other HubSpot customers from August 4, with existing enrichment users opted in by default.
+HubSpot withdrew the terms after customer backlash.

 Is HubSpot’s data-sharing change caused by the stock drop?

-That's a theory, not a confirmed fact.
-HubSpot hasn't stated a reason for the DPA change.
-What's verifiable is that the stock decline and the data policy change are happening in the same window.
+That’s a theory, not a confirmed fact.
+HubSpot hasn’t stated a reason for the DPA change.
+What’s verifiable is that the stock decline and the data policy change happened in the same window.

 How does Intelligent Resourcing fit into this?